Member Spotlight: Chris and Mercy King—directed by Providence

 When he went into the military in 1999, for instance, Chris decided from the beginning that if God’s will was for him to leave the Air Force, he’d do it at any point—even though he never expected to.

 “I really expected to be a 20-year military guy,” he says.
-“But lo and behold, God’s plans for me changed and I decided at one point I wanted to be out of the military and spend more time with my family.”
+“But lo and behold, God’s plans for me changed and led me in a different direction.”

-Leaving the Air Force as a major in 2010, Chris moved the family to the Birmingham, Alabama, area because a congregation they thought was a good fit for them, called Christ Church, was located in Branchville, about 15 miles northeast of Birmingham.
-Once in Alabama, Chris and Mercy established 9G Health Foods through which they sell organic produce locally as well as grain mills, air filters, water filters, and other products that they’ve found helpful.
+Leaving the Air Force as a major in 2010, Chris moved the family to the Birmingham, Alabama, area because a congregation they thought was a good fit for them was located there.
+Once in Alabama, Chris and Mercy established an online retail business through which they sell organic produce locally as well as grain mills, air filters, water filters, and other products that they’ve found helpful.
+They still run it from their present home in Tennessee.

 “We sell products we’ve enjoyed and that we heartily recommend,” Chris says.
 “We get the entire family involved as well as some other young men in our church.”